https://www.deakin.edu.au/__data/assets/image/0003/549174/21975_Bachelor-of-Design-Architecture_hero.jpg

 Want to transform your ideas into a rewarding career?

-While producing design concepts, you’ll explore:
+While producing design concepts, you will explore:

 • architectural history and philosophy